andyhou965/autogpt-data-query/README.md

 # About the Example Data

-The example data is an open-source bank customer dataset.
+The example dataset.csv is an open-source bank customer dataset.
 The schema of the data is as below:

 -   `Customer ID`: A unique identifier for each customer
 -   `Surname`: The customer's surname or last name